Identity of Slipknot’s new keyboard player possibly revealed by Tortilla Man?

 According to Consequence, Michael “Tortilla Man” Pfaff – whose identity was revealed last year after he joined Slipknot in 2019 – posted a since-deleted backstage selfie from a recent gig.

-The image saw Pfaff standing in front of a clothing rack that was labelled with the first names of each Slipknot member: “Corey” (frontman Corey Taylor), “Sid” (DJ Sid Wilson), “Mick” (guitarist Mick Thomson).
+The image saw Pfaff standing in front of a clothing rack that was labelled with the first names of his current Slipknot bandmates: “Corey” (frontman Corey Taylor), “Sid” (DJ Sid Wilson), “Mick” (guitarist Mick Thomson).

 One tag looked like it read “Zac”, adding further weight to the Zac Baird theory.
 But some fans on Reddit have said that the snap could be a red herring, with one arguing that the name “seems too obvious to miss”.